 - Cross-linking theory: According to this theory, aging occurs as cross-linked proteins accumulate and damage cells and tissues.

 - Free-radical theory: This theory proposes that aging is caused by environmental free-radical exposure, which damages DNA, proteins, and lipids.
 Environmental exposures to cigarette smoke, pollution, and ultra-violet rays contribute to free radical production.

 - Genome instability theory: This theory states that aging results from damaged DNA, particularly mitochondrial DNA, that the body has been unable to repair.
 Over time, this damaged DNA accumulates and further hinders the DNA repair process.

 - Information theory First proposed by Dr. David Sinclair in his book, Lifespan: Why We Age and Why We Don’t Have To, this theory attributes aging to a loss of information.
 As cells become damaged they lose the information encoding their identity.
 As damage accumulates, more cells lose their identity, and tissue and organ function begins to decline and result in aging.
 Check out this article to read more on Dr. Sinclairs learnings since publishing Lifespan.

-Science-backed anti-aging habits
+Science-backed habits to live longer